-All of these are integral parts of the project that need to known before starting to brainstorm the website content.
+All of these are integral parts of the project that needs to be known before starting to brainstorm the website content.
 They are all separate goals and will require specific pieces of content to achieve them.

 Put Yourself in Your Prospects Shoes

-Here’s how we brainstorm website content: We take each web page and break it down by each section we want to include.
+Here's how we brainstorm website contents: we take each web page and break it down by each section we want to include.

 For example, let's take a look at what you might want to include on your services page: